CFehrmann/SurveySolutionsAPIv2/README.md

 package](https://docs.mysurvey.solutions/headquarters/api/api-r-package/),
 based on the recently (as stable) released [httr2](https://httr2.r-lib.org/index.html) package.
-Most of the syntax are the same as in the existing httr based [SurveySolutionsAPI](https://github.com/michael-cw/SurveySolutionsAPI) package, and therefore it should be easy to integrate it in your existing workflow, if you have used the previous edition so far.
+Most of the syntax is the same as in the existing httr based [SurveySolutionsAPI](https://github.com/michael-cw/SurveySolutionsAPI) package, and therefore it should be easy to integrate it in your existing workflow, if you have used the previous edition so far.